-Lucky for you, we’ve put together our best tips for the SAT Writing section here below!
+The SAT can be a difficult exam, especially if you struggle with writing.
+Lucky for you, we’ve put together some of our best tips for the SAT Writing & Language test below!

-Understand Transition Words & Their Uses
+Understand The Uses Of Transition Words

 Transition words—also known as conjunctions—provide clues for sentence order and paragraph organization questions.

-Some of the toughest questions on the SAT Writing Test require students to rearrange the order of sentences or paragraphs.
+Some of the toughest questions on the Writing Test require you to rearrange the order of sentences or paragraphs.
 If you struggle with these types of questions, conjunctions are a good way to find clues about how to answer.
-Conjunctions describe the relationships between words and sentences, they’re good markers of what information should come before or after any other information.
+Conjunctions describe the relationships between words and sentences, so they’re good markers of what information should come before or after any other information.

 Know The Difference Between A Main Idea & A Supporting Detail

-A main idea is referenced repeatedly throughout a paragraph or passage, whereas a supporting detail is mentioned only once or twice.
+The main idea is referenced repeatedly throughout a paragraph or passage, whereas a supporting detail is mentioned only once or twice.

-Know The Rules Of Grammar
+Know The Rules Of Grammar Inside & Out

 Many students—including those who are excellent students of writing and English—rely on their ‘ear’ to tell them where to insert a comma or use a semicolon.
-While this method works most of the time, knowing the rules of grammar—where to put commas and other punctuation marks, how to place modifying phrases, preserve parallelism, match verb with subject, et cetera—will ensure that you don’t get any problems wrong on the test.
+While this method works most of the time, knowing the rules of grammar—where to put commas and other punctuation marks, how to place modifying phrases, preserve parallelism, match verb with subject, et cetera—will ensure that you don’t get any problems on the test wrong.

-Don’t worry if you didn’t learn these rules in school, or if you learned them so long ago that you’ve practically forgotten them.
-The rules themselves—especially those that are immediately relevant for the SAT Writing Test—are relatively easy to learn, something you can do in a few hours.
+Don’t worry if you didn’t learn these grammar rules in school, or if you learned them so long ago you’ve practically forgotten them.
+The rules themselves—especially those that are immediately relevant for the Writing Test—are relatively easy to learn, something you can do in a few hours.

 Pay Close Attention To Detail

 Here’s an example: “My sisters, who just got a new dog, likes animals.”
 In this incorrect sentence, a singular noun (‘likes’) is paired with a plural subject (‘sisters’).
-However, because the modifying phrase (“who just got a new dog”) ends with a singular subject, some students will be thrown off and see no problem with the subject/verb.
+However, because the modifying phrase (“who just got a new dog”) ends with a singular subject, some students will be thrown off and see no problem with the subject/verb pairing.

-Know That Verb Tense Should Only Change Under Two Circumstances
+Know That Verb Tense Should Change Under Only Two Circumstances

 Look Out For, And Eliminate, Informal Language

-The SAT Writing Test also wants to see that you know how to identify and maintain tone throughout the course of a paragraph or passage.
-All the writing on the test should have a formal, academic tone.
+The Writing test wants to see that you know how to identify and maintain tone throughout the course of a paragraph or passage.
+Each passage on the test should have a formal, academic tone.
 So, if you see a word like ‘icky,’ know that it needs to be replaced with a more formal, academic word, such as ‘unappetizing’ or ‘unpalatable.’